cyber-dojo/secrets/README.md

    - Includes a link to the docs/README.md file containing detailed instructions
 - Sends a Slack message to the #cyber-dojo-alerts channel for team visibility
    - Includes a link to the workflow-run
-- Makes attestations to the [secrets](https://app.kosli.com/cyber-dojo/flows/secrets/trails/) Flow in the `cyber-dojo` org.
+- Makes attestations to the [secrets](https://app.kosli.com/cyber-dojo/flows/secrets/trails/) Flow in the `cyber-dojo` Kosli org.
    - Uses a custom-attestation-type.
 See [workflow](.github/workflows/create-custom-attestation.yml)
      and [schema](docs/custom-attestation-type-schema.json).
    - Secrets are non-compliant in their Trail if they are within 7 days of their required annual rotation,